neam/yii-qa-state/README.md

 Yii Extension: QaState
 ==========================

-Tools (a behavior and a console command) to track the progress between different qa statuses, such as Draft, Preview and Public.
+Tools (a behavior and a console command) to track proofreading and approval progress on a field-by-field basis.
-Intended to be used in content management systems to help track the creation and translation progress of the created content.
+Used in content management systems to help track the creation and translation progress of the created content.

 Features
 --------

+ * Automatically sets the current item status (such as Draft, Preview and Public) based on validation rules.
  * Supplies a convenient place to store the approval and proofreading flags for attributes that are part of the content creation process
  * Methods to calculate and read the current validation, approval and proofreading progress
  * Transparent qa state records creation